 just mention it to yr Doc as an option. what i love about it, is that it knocks all the other

-little bugs you might pick up as well - i've only ever had tummy upsets twice while traveling (over many years). over 6 years ago
+little bugs you might pick up as well - i've only ever had tummy upsets twice while traveling (over many years). almost 8 years ago